Miraculous catch of fish: Second miraculous catch of fish—153 large ones

 This has become known popularly as the "153 fish" miracle.
-In the Gospel of John, seven of the disciples—Peter, Thomas, Nathanael, the sons of Zebedee (James and John), and two others – decided to go fishing one evening after the Resurrection of Jesus, but caught nothing that night.
-Early the next morning, Jesus (whom they had not recognised) called out to them from the shore:
+In the Gospel of John, seven of the disciples—Peter, Thomas, Nathanael, the sons of Zebedee (James and John), and two others—decided to go fishing one evening after the Resurrection of Jesus, but caught nothing that night.
+Early the next morning, Jesus (whom they had not recognized) called out to them from the shore:

-When they reply in the negative (the question in Greek uses a particle which expects the answer "No"), Jesus responds: "Throw your net on the right side of the boat and you will find some".
-After doing so, "they were unable to haul the net in because of the large number of fish".
+When they reply in the negative (the question in Greek uses a particle which expects the answer "No"), Jesus responds: "Cast the net on the right side of the ship, and ye shall find".
+After doing so, "now they were not able to draw it for the multitude of fishes".

-Realising the identity of their advisor, the disciple whom Jesus loved said to Peter, "It is the Lord!" at which Peter jumped into the water to meet him (an aspect of the story often illustrated in Christian art), while the remaining disciples followed in the boat, towing the net, which proved to be full of 153 large fish.
+Realizing the identity of their advisor, the disciple whom Jesus loved said to Peter, "It is the Lord!" at which Peter jumped into the water to meet him (an aspect of the story often illustrated in Christian art), while the remaining disciples followed in the boat, towing the net, which proved to be full of 153 large fish.
+The fish caught were later used by Jesus to cook some breakfast along with some bread for himself and for his disciples.

 This passage has traditionally been one of the liturgical readings following Easter, and sermons have been preached on it by Augustine of Hippo and John Chrysostom, among others.